 Memberships are based on social groupings or the circle of members in a certain neighborhood.
 Thus they do not last for long, and it’s easy to dissolve them once members have all received from the cycle.

 ROSCAs are most common around the world.
 They are flexible and are easily adapted to any setting either rural or urban and elite or non-elite.
 Their flexibility is more reason why they are common.

 1. Simple rules and procedures involved in joining and borrowing.

 2. no record-keeping skills are needed among members.

 3. no external money lenders /financial institutions are involved.

 4. no storage facility is needed as money is redistributed immediately after collection.

 5. Amounts contributed are easily decided upon making it flexible for members.

 6. transparency on cash contributions and lending.

-2. there is no return on investment, no interest cost is charge during reimbursement.
+2. there is no return on investment, and no interest cost is charged during reimbursement.

-ROSCAS offer an important role in small growing businesses.
-They serve the lower income earners who are unable to access funds from lending institutions.
-This has empowered people who are in these groups it’s advisable as the rotation cycles increase to formalize the ROSCAS into a different institution inform of a Self -help group.
+ROSCAS offers an important role in small growing businesses.
+They serve the lower-income earners who are unable to access funds from lending institutions.
+This has empowered people who are in these groups it’s advisable as the rotation cycles increase to formalize the ROSCAS into a different institution and inform of a Self -help group.